Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Placid -stacks

-(c) Notice that classes of morphisms in (a) and (b) are stable under all pullbacks, therefore construction of \re{clmor}(a) applies.
-In particular, we can talk about locally ind-fp-proper morphisms of $\infty$-stacks. \end{Def}
+(b) Notice that class of morphisms in (a) is stable under all pullbacks, therefore the construction of \re{clmor}(a) applies.
+In particular, we can talk about ind-fp-proper morphisms of $\infty$-stacks. \end{Def}

+\begin{Emp} (a) Arguing as in \cite[Lemma 3.12]{HR}, we see that the class of morphisms in \rd{pspr}(a) is \'etale local on the base.
+Namely, assume that $f:\cX\rightarrow Y$ is a morphism from an $\infty$-stack $\cX$ to an affine scheme $Y$ such that there exists an affine \'etale covering $Y'\to Y$ such that the pullback $f':\cX':=\cX\times_{Y}Y'\to Y'$ satisfies property of \rd{pspr}(a).
+We want to show that $f$ satisfies property \rd{pspr}(a) as well.